 Glacier National Park offers a free shuttle service along Going-to-the-Sun Road.
 This shuttle will come in handy as the Highline Trail is a one-way hike (more on that in a minute!), but I don’t recommend relying on it to get to the trailhead.

 Planning a trip to Glacier National Park?
-Download this guide to Going-to-the-Sun Road to discover all the best stops along Glacier’s most famous drive!
+Download this guide to Going-to-the-Sun Road to discover all the best stops along Glacier’s famous scenic drive!

 For more specifics on the Glacier National Park shuttle, check out the detailed guide to Glacier National Park.